Perseid Meteor Shower Shower 2024

 A DSLR or Mirrorless Camera is the best way to photograph a Meteor Shower.

-The main idea behind this process is that you will leave your camera shutter open for an extended period of time, for a better chance at capturing a meteor streaking across the sky.
+The main idea behind this process is that you will leave your camera shutter open for an extended period of time for a better chance of capturing a meteor streaking across the sky.

 Taking a series of long exposures over the duration of the event gives you a solid chance at capturing the action.